 Installing the /e/ ROM

 At the moment, /e/ supports 60 smartphones built by 16 manufacturers.
-We needed an up-to-date ROM for our Motorola Moto G4 (athene), originally released in May 2016. /e/ provides ROMs via their own GitLab instance.
+We needed an up-to-date ROM for our Motorola Moto G4 (athene), initially released in May 2016. /e/ provides ROMs via their own GitLab instance.
 We already unlocked the bootloader of the G4, so we only had to download /e/.
-Then, we flashed it using
+Then, we flashed it using adb sideload.

 The current ROM for the Moto G4 (build date March 11, 2019) is based on Android 7.1.2 (like LineageOS before).
 The Android security patch level is February 5, 2019, so there is only March 2019 missing at the moment.